-You can help protect our water quality by developing new habits and implementing some easy ideas for your garden and yard.
+You can help protect water from pollution and mitigate the effects of Climate Change by developing new habits and implementing what we call “River-Friendly” practices for your home, garden and yard.

-By no longer using fertilizers, herbicides and pesticides at home, there will be fewer harmful items carried into the water supply when it rains.
+By no longer using fertilizers, herbicides and pesticides at home, you can reduce the amount of harmful substances carried into our waterways when it rains.